jqueuniet/netbox-go/apiv4_2/docs/PowerFeedRequest.md

 ### NewPowerFeedRequest

-`func NewPowerFeedRequest(powerPanel BriefPowerPanelRequest, name string, ) *PowerFeedRequest`
+`func NewPowerFeedRequest(powerPanel PatchedWritablePowerFeedRequestPowerPanel, name string, ) *PowerFeedRequest`

 NewPowerFeedRequest instantiates a new PowerFeedRequest object This constructor will assign default values to properties that have it defined,